CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

     Spack is an advanced tool and it requires understanding of compiling and linking programs.

+!!! info "Note"
+    This tutorial assumes you are on Puhti, which has `spack/v0.18-user` installed.
+    Mahti has another version of Spack available for users, `spack/v0.17-user`.
+    Aside from the module versions, the outlined procedure is identical on the two systems.

 ## Creating a Spack instance

 Before running the Spack module for the first time, you have to prepare an